nktoan/Causal-Inference-via-Style-Transfer-for-OOD-Generalisation/README.md

 ## Repository Structure

-The repository is organized into two distinct sub-repositories:
+The repository is organised into two distinct sub-repositories:

 1. **Dassl.Pytorch**: This sub-repository contains the [Dassl.pytorch] toolbox, upon which our project is built.
 We express our gratitude to the authors of [Dassl.pytorch] for providing an excellent codebase.
 2. **imcls**: The main repository hosts our proposed methodology for Causal Inference via Style Transfer, specifically designed for addressing the Out-of-Distribution (OOD) Generalisation problem.